The COVID-19 crisis has presented many challenges for businesses. But that shouldn’t discourage you from starting your own business.

 Our DigitalBoost programme is a one stop shop for upskilling in all things digital, from building a website and using social media effectively, to trading online and making your business and your customer’s data secure.

-For some inspiration from other start-ups we’ve supported during the current crisis, read some of our success stories here.
+For some inspiration from other start-ups we’ve supported, read some of our success stories here.

 Your local Business Gateway can offer you free 1:1 advice and online support to help you with anything to do with your business or if you are just thinking about starting up then we can support you with that too.